gfonseca18/100-Python-Challenges/2-Section.md

 #### Return the next number greater than the two numbers A & B and divisible by B
 12 - Give two numbers A and B. create a function that returns the next number greater than A and B and divisible by. (a > b)

+#### Check if the given year, month has the Friday 13th
+13 - Write a function that accepts two arguments year and month, and then checks if month has Friday 13th.